 I don’t know these guys, I’ve heard that they’re fine lawyers, but I’ll bet $1 that they’re known locally as either “Syprett” or “Syprett Meshad.”
 After that, the rest of the names are just static.

 Take a step back from your computer and tell me which one(s) you can still read.
 It took real strength of character and a long-term commitment to the firm for the last four names to suppress their egos and let “Lugenbuhl” stand out.
 This isn’t easy for anyone.
 Good for them.

-Rodger Wheaton is a great guy and a terrific lawyer, but for obvious reasons, no one calls the firm “Lugenbuhl Wheaton.”
+Rodger Wheaton is a great guy and a terrific lawyer but no one calls the firm “Lugenbuhl Wheaton.”
 Why?
 Because “Lugenbuhl” is a strong enough name standing alone that everyone subconsciously chooses to stop there.
 The logo change is just agreeing with the marketplace’s decision.
 Being a strategic guy, Rodger, the managing partner, understood the argument, and helped advocate the issue internally.

-Harry Beckwith framed this issue beautifully in What Clients Love:
+Harry Beckwith framed this issue beautifully in the classic What Clients Love:

 “The human brain rejects names of more than four syllables, and abbreviates them.
 The brain turned Harley Davidson into Harley.